Jotheesh2002/CI-CD-Pipeline-Automation-using-Jenkins/README.md

  #### Second thing we can use more great tools like Ansible Scripting to create more great environment.
  #### Third we can create distributed setup on our own and can host our website on our own.

-## Thank you so much Vimal Sir for teaching us these kinds of great technologies.
+## Thank you so much Vimal SIR {AICTE-Eduskills} for teaching us these kinds of great technologies.